Grandfather was never sure

 Not knowing Papa's fear

-Of things falling in was deep as the well
+Of things falling in was deep as

 And old as sin.